-The FHWA Indiana Division and FTA Region V Office will work with INDOT, the MPOs, and providers of public transportation to advance racial equity and support for underserved and disadvantaged communities.
-This will help ensure public involvement in the planning process and that plans and strategies reflect various perspectives, concerns, and priorities from impacted areas.
-We encourage the use of strategies that: (1) improve infrastructure for non-motorized travel, public transportation access, and increased public transportation service in underserved communities; (2) plan for the safety of all road users, particularly those on arterials, through infrastructure improvements and advanced speed management; (3) reduce single-occupancy vehicle travel and associated air pollution in communities near high-volume corridors; (4) offer reduced public transportation fares as appropriate; (5) target demand-response service towards communities with higher concentrations of older adults and those with poor access to essential services; and (6) consider equitable and sustainable practices while developing transit-oriented development including affordable housing strategies and consideration of environmental justice populations.
-To support the initiatives outlined in Executive Order 13985 and Executive Order 14008 our joint planning processes should support State and MPO goals for economic opportunity in disadvantaged communities that have been historically marginalized and overburdened by pollution and underinvestment in housing, transportation, water and wastewater infrastructure, recreation, and health care.
-The FHWA Indiana Division and FTA region V Office will maximize plan reviews to encourage the advancement of Federal investments to disadvantaged communities.
-This emphasis area will be covered primarily under Element 500.
+The FHWA Indiana Division and FTA Region V Office will continue to partner with INDOT, the MPOs, and providers of public transportation to improve accessibility and safety, and to advance equity and support for underserved and disadvantaged communities in the transportation planning, project development, and delivery processes.
+FHWA-IN and FTA Region V encourage our partners to institutionalize equity, accessibility, and safety in the aforementioned areas by strengthening existing practices, and pursuing new activities that foster equitable outcomes.
+Specifically, we encourage the use of strategies and activities that: (1) improve infrastructure for non-motorized travel, public transportation access, and increased public transportation service in underserved communities; (2) plan for the safety of all road users, particularly those on arterials, through infrastructure improvements and advanced speed management; (3) reduce singleoccupancy vehicle travel and associated air pollution in communities near high-volume corridors; (4) offer reduced public transportation fares as appropriate; (5) target demand-response service towards communities with higher concentrations of older adults and those with poor access to essential services; and (6) consider equitable and sustainable practices while developing transitoriented development including affordable housing strategies and consideration of environmental justice populations.